 The City of Santa Clarita offers a variety of services for residents and business owners.
 Below are the services provided by the City and links to the various program websites.
 We’ve also included helpful contact details for other services not provided by the City, but that residents use every day.

 Arts & Events – The mission of the City’s Arts and Events Office is to promote, support, and develop arts programming and regional and community events for the benefit of residents.
-Some of the City’s best-known events and campaigns include the Cowboy Festival, Concerts in the Parks, Thursdays at Newhall (10 by 10, Note by Note, Revved Up, J.A.M.
-Sessions, and SENSES), the Santa Clarita Marathon and Public Art, to name a few.
+Some of the City’s best-known events and campaigns include the Cowboy Festival, Concerts in the Parks, Thursdays at Newhall (10 by 10, Note by Note, JAM Sessions and SENSES), the Santa Clarita Marathon and Public Art, to name a few.

 Building & Safety – A division of the Public Works Department, the Building and Safety team works to ensure new construction follows established safety standards as outlined in the State Building Codes.
 The permitting process is mandatory for all new construction, including new buildings, alterations to existing buildings, and miscellaneous plumbing, mechanical and electrical installations.

 Business Programs & Services – The City of Santa Clarita offers a variety of business services and programs designed to help companies of all sizes succeed as part of its Economic Development Division.

 Community Centers – The Newhall Community Center and Canyon Country Community Center are part of the Parks, Recreation and Community Services Department.
 Both centers offer programs for youth and adults, and Canyon Country offers both after-school and summer programs.

 Community Calendar – The City offers a monthly calendar providing information about events taking place in and around Santa Clarita.
 The public may submit events to the calendar free of charge.